khalid-el-masnaoui/PHP-Notes/CODING-PRACTICES.md

 Use `final` for classes and `private` for methods by default.
 This encourages **composition, dependency injection, and interface use over inheritance**.
 Consider the long-term maintainability, especially for public APIs.

+#### Use Dependency Injection to Manage Object Creation and Lifetime

+Dependency Injection (DI) ensures loose coupling and makes it easier to unit test your classes by injecting dependencies rather than hard-coding them inside the class (composition over inheritance).

 #### Class name resolution

 Use `ClassName::class` instead of hard-coded fully qualified class names.